Organizations are at risk of drifting away from the people they serve

 In a world increasingly governed by dashboards, models, and AI systems, human experience is being flattened into patterns, probabilities, and predictions.
 The lived realities of customers — their pressures, fears, hopes, beliefs, and aspirations — are collapsed into data points.

-But the opposite is happening.
+too often the opposite is happening.

 Organizations are gaining information and losing meaning.